 Large-scale art and mirrors look effortlessly chic propped against walls.

 For smaller pieces try grouping frames of art and photos together.
 Display with some stacking overlap either directly from the floor or from low height furniture (really any surface works, but you risk them falling and breaking if they’re unsecured high up).
-I love the stacked look which invites guests to leaf through your pieces, giving them more attention then they’d likely get hung on the wall.
+I love the stacked look which invites guests to leaf through your pieces, giving them more attention than they’d likely get hung on the wall.

 Swapping out light fixtures